alexanderthclark/Stats1101/book/thehistogram.md

 In [Google Sheets](https://docs.google.com/spreadsheets/d/1CkrzZAi8d4AkTEGBG6Cb_CRZa6UlT2E1GyopWoVEsUc/edit?usp=sharing), use the chart editor to change the opacity of each point in a scatter plot.
 ```

-## Interactive

-Use [this Google Colab form](https://colab.research.google.com/drive/1yaTmtfCi9lJTgy0g7aPzLvSZ6PCVN6fk?usp=sharing) to create a histogram and adjust the class intervals.
-No coding is required.

 ## Exercises